GHGato/GitHubGato/README.md

 - The game mechanic added to learning is inspired our developers' love for games and Flexbox Froggie.
 # Building Blocks
 - **February 25, 2022:** GitHubGato started as a basic website design on Figma.
 We picked our theme, colors, and fonts for the base of the website before building on top of it.
 We flushed out ideas for the landing page, lessons, game stages, and mascot designs.
 - **February 26, 2022:** We finished Gato's different designs for each page and lesson.
 Our developers worked on the coding and placement of the game using GitHub and HTML to bring this project to life.
-We made a domain and tested the working of each page.
+We made a custom domain and tested the workings of each page.
-- **February 27, 2022:** We recorded and uploaded demo video.
+- **February 27, 2022:** We recorded and uploaded a demo video
 # Challenges
 - Many great ideas, very limited time
 - Formatting and design of site
-- Obtaining domain
+- Obtaining custom domain and getting it to work
 - Example game stage ideas and problems
 - Making sure the site is running correctly
 # Accomplishments